CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/Secruing.md

 Your material is now ready to cut.
+Go to the [Water and Sediment Setup](https://cid.friendscentral.org/wazer/setup/index.html) section.